shapedthought/vbm_rust_backup/README.md

         "url": "192.168.0.123"
     }

-The password needs to be in base64 for a little bit of passive security.
+The password is for VB365 but is encrypted with a backup password which you enter when you create the file using the --creds flag.

+Having the password in the creds file be encrypted means that non-admin users to use the tool without providing them with the credentials of VB365.

+## Backup

+To run a backup just run without any flags, it will prompt for the backup password, if correct it will run the job backup.

+The backup file is also encrypted with AES256 using a password which is a combination of both the backup and VB365 passwords.

+## Restore

 Using the -r / --restore flag the tool will take you through a wizard:

 1. Select the file you want to restore from
-    - The tool will look for json files in the directory with "job" in the name
+    - The tool will look for files in the directory with "job" in the name
+2. Enter the backup password
-2. Select the job you want to restore
+3. Select the job you want to restore
-3. Select the Org to restore to
+4. Select the Org to restore to
-4. Select the Proxy you want to use
+5. Select the Proxy you want to use
-5. Select the Repo you want to use
+6. Select the Repo you want to use
-6. Confirm the restore
+7. Confirm the restore

 ## How to set up